HandyyWeb/todo-app-cli/README.md

 ## Update a todo

-Use `todo --done [id]` to update the todo state, designated by the id.
+Use `todo --done [id]` to update the todo state, with the specified id.

 Example